Jamf-Concepts/Setup-Manager/Docs/Extras.md

 ## Quit

-The command-Q keyboard shortcut to quit the app is disabled.
+The command-Q keyboard short cut to quit the app is disabled.
 Use `shift-control-command-E` instead.
-This should only be used when debugging and troubleshooting, as it will leave the client in an undetermined state when installations are aborted.
+This should only be used when debugging and trouble-shooting, as it will leave the client in an undetermined state when installations are aborted.

 ## Logging